“Her written and oral advocacy are both excellent.”

 Clinical Negligence

 Turan acts in a variety of clinical negligence cases and related interlocutory applications and CCMCs.
 She provides a range of drafting services, conducts conferences with lay clients, solicitors, and medical experts in the lead-up to trial, and acts in multi-track trials.
+Her cases often involve experts from multiple disciplines.
 She is praised for her sensitive handling of lay clients with traumatic injuries, her tactical approach to litigation, and her clear drafting style.
-Examples of cases on which Turan has worked include cases concerning negligent conduct of surgery, mistaken prescription of medication, delayed diagnosis of a number of different types of cancer, birth-related injuries, brain injuries, infertility, and haemophilia.
-Turan has recently assisted with cases arising from the infected blood scandal.
+Examples of cases on which Turan has worked include cases concerning negligent conduct of surgery, mistaken prescription of medication, failures to diagnose and treat cauda equina syndrome, delayed diagnosis of a number of different types of cancer, birth-related injuries, brain injuries, infertility, and haemophilia.
+Turan has recently also assisted with cases arising from the infected blood scandal.
+Her caseload as sole counsel includes cases worth up to £1 million and she has experience of appearing in clinical negligence matters unled in the High Court.

 Personal Injury

 Turan acts in fast-track and multi-track trials concerning road traffic accidents, employers’ liability, occupiers’ liability, public liability, industrial disease, and sexual abuse.
-She is fast building a practice in high-value and complex cases, acting in cases worth up to £500,000.
+She is fast building a practice in high-value and complex cases, acting in cases worth up to £1 million as sole counsel and up to £4 million as junior counsel.
 Turan regularly conducts conferences with experts (often from multiple disciplines) and lay clients.
 She advises on liability, quantum, procedure, and tactics in all personal injury cases, including those overlapping with her other areas of practice (for example, in personal injury cases concerning claimants who lack capacity where there are simultaneous Court of Protection proceedings).
 She is praised for her thorough drafting of particulars of claim, attention to detail in schedules of loss, and clarity of advice on liability and quantum.

-Turan has appellate experience and was instructed as a junior counsel in Bass v Ministry of Defence [2020] EWHC 36 (QB), a high-profile test case against the Ministry of Defence, acting on behalf of a claimant who contracted Q Fever whilst serving as a soldier in Afghanistan.
+Turan has appellate experience and was instructed as a junior counsel in Bass v Ministry of Defence [2020] EWHC 36 (QB), a high-profile test case against the Ministry of Defence, acting on behalf of a Claimant who contracted Q Fever whilst serving as a soldier in Afghanistan.
+She is instructed as part of the team of counsel dealing with civil claims arising from the Grenfell Tower disaster.

 Having previously worked at the European Court of Justice and being fluent in a number of languages, Turan has a particular interest in cross-jurisdictional issues.
-She has advised on cases concerning issues of state immunity, service outside of the jurisdiction, and insolvent and deceased foreign defendants.
+She spent a month in September 2024 working at a Parisian law firm specialising in cross-border catastrophic injury and welcomes instructions in this area.
+She also has experience of cases concerning issues of state immunity, service outside of the jurisdiction, and insolvent and deceased foreign defendants.

 Court of Protection

 Turan accepts instructions in all fields of health & welfare and property & financial affairs in the Court of Protection.
+She is ranked as an ‘Up and Coming’ barrister in Chapters & Partners and a ‘Rising Star’ in the Legal 500 for Court of Protection work.
 She is instructed by the Official Solicitor, local authorities, CCGs, and individuals in both interim and contested final hearings, as well as in roundtable meetings and counsel-to-counsel negotiations.
 She has particular experience of applications under sections 16 and 21A of the Mental Capacity Act 2005 concerning capacity and best interests.
 She also represents clients contesting capacity in section 16 deputyship scenarios and in costs hearings.
 Turan has appeared as sole counsel in the High Court before the Vice-President of the Court of Protection.

-Turan has experience of serious medical treatment cases, having recently acted in a case concerning an amputee who required urgent life-saving treatment for his leg wound.
-She has also acted in cases concerning capacity to consent to sexual relations and use of social media.
-She regularly appears against opponents 15 – 20 years her senior.
+Turan has experience of serious medical treatment cases, recently acting in a case concerning an amputee who required urgent life-saving treatment for his leg wound.
+She has also appeared in cases concerning capacity to consent to sexual relations and use of social media.
+She regularly appears against opponents 15 – 20 years her senior and in multi-party cases involving litigants-in-person.

 Turan acts in related civil claims concerning unlawful deprivations of liberty and violations of the Care Act 2014, the Human Rights Act 1998, and the Equality Act 2010.
 She also acts in cases in the Court of Protection which follow clinical negligence or personal injury proceedings (for example, for clients who have sustained brain injuries).